miki151/keeperrl_wiki/Gameplay/RTS.md

 Experiment with pits, moats, and reinforced walls to give invaders a hard time.

-How to removing walls and fill Pits:
+How to remove walls and fill Pits:

 If you want to remove a wall you placed outside, you can dig it like it is normal rock.
 To fill a pit, use the item on the structure menu.